Want to know how to measure bra size at home to get the perfect fit? Follow this expert, four-step guide to work out what size you need.

 - Bra size calculator at Marks & Spencer (opens in new tab)

-“If a bra doesn’t fit and support you well, you may notice the back band is riding up your back – a sign that the back size is too big for you,” explains Laura.
+“If a bra doesn’t fit and support you well, you may notice the back band is riding up your back - a sign that the back size is too big for you,” explains Laura.
 “Most of the bra’s support comes from the back band, so if this is too big, then the weight of your boobs can pull the bra down at the front and up at the back.
+You also don't want any 'back cleavage' as this suggests a sizing problem.
+If this an issue for you, it may also be worth looking at some of the best bras for back fat.

 "You may also notice that the wires in between your boobs are sticking out.
 This indicates that the cups could be too small and your boobs are pushing the wires away from your body.
 It could also be that the back band isn’t tight enough to pull the wires in close to you.